 How to apply

-Step 2 – Create EPIC account and confirm your identity with ECFMG.
+Step 2 – Create EPIC account and confirm your identity with ECFMG, a member of Intealth.
 Indicate that you plan to apply to the AMC when completing your request to establish an account.
 Your EPIC ID will be confirmed in 2-3 working days.

 Step 3 – Establish AMC Portfolio for processing by AMC – you require an EPIC ID to be able to complete the portfolio application.
 Your AMC candidate number will be confirmed by email within 3-5 working days.

-- For the Standard Pathway (AMC examinations) and Competent Authority pathways, submit your final medical diploma for verification.
+- For the Standard Pathway (AMC examinations) and Competent Authority pathways, submit your medical degree (final medical diploma/primary qualification) for verification.

-- For specialist assessment purposes, your final medical diploma and postgraduate qualification/s must be submitted.
+- or specialist assessment purposes, your medical degree (final medical diploma/primary qualification) and postgraduate qualification/s must be submitted.